JosephTLucas/its_thorn/README.md

 - Extensible architecture for adding new poisoning techniques
 - Column detection to expose consistent poisoning interface
 - Integration with HuggingFace datasets, including cloning of non-datafiles like Model Cards as improved tradecraft
+- Command-line interface (CLI) for easy usage and automation

 ## Available Strategies